 6. Opt for Natural Perennial Ground Covers

 Tired of weeding the lawn?
-Skip the weed killers and opt for dense spreading perennial ground covers instead.
+Skip the weed killers and opt for dense spreading perennial ground covers instead, which are great grass alternatives used in xeriscape landscaping.

 According to Jonas Sickler of ConsumerSafety.org, weed killers can be both costly and hazardous to your health.
 “Harsh chemicals in Roundup can sicken pets and has been linked to cancer,” Sickler says.
 “Weed killers aren’t just bad for your health – they also pack a punch to your bank account at over $20 [per container].”